lsst-sqre/sqr-091/index.rst

     No exponent portion is permitted.
     By default, any integer between -9,007,199,254,740,991 and 9,007,199,254,740,991 (2\ :sup:`53` + 1 and 2\ :sup:`53` - 1) is permitted.
     The web service specification should state the valid range if it is different than this.
-    Values outside this default range may create encoding problems for some network protocols.
+    Values outside the default range may create encoding problems for some network protocols.

 float
     A floating point number.